110 East 42nd Street: Critical reception

 Shortly after the building was completed, Charles G. Loring of Architectural Forum wrote in 1928 that the edifice was "a castle in the clouds brought to earth, and the ticket of admission is only a stiff little deposit book."
 Though the Bowery Savings Bank had 200,000 depositors at the time of the building's opening, Loring wrote that each depositor could say of the banking hall: "This was built for me; herein am I privileged."
-On the other hand, George Harold Edgell wrote that: "From the point of view of sound economics it is shocking.
+On the other hand, historian and author George Harold Edgell wrote: "From the point of view of sound economics it is shocking.
 From the point of beauty it is a complete success."

 The fifth edition of the AIA Guide to New York City referred to 110 East 42nd Street as "one of the great spaces of New York."
 A 1986 article in the Canadian newspaper The Globe and Mail said that 110 East 42nd Street "flaunts the power of New York money.
 Stupendously lavish, marbled and pillared and bronzed and tiled, it still has elegant Art Deco banking tables where you can write out cheques with an Art Deco ballpoint."
 Robert A. M. Stern wrote that the Bowery Savings Bank's midtown building "was without question the era's most opulent bank" and that it "rivaled" the original branch as the city's most ornate bank building.
 The building's design was not widely copied by other bank buildings in New York City, but its use of a variety of architectural elements was nonetheless emulated in other banks' designs.